NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 You can assume that all reported samples in the data are verified results.

-X> Load the Gormsey data and explore it using the tools described in this lesson.
+X> Load the Gormsey data and explore it using the tools described in this chapter.

-After you have explored the data, you can complete the first quiz to test your proficiency.
+After you have explored the data, you can complete the exercise to test your proficiency.

 X> Click on the link to complete the quiz or move the [next chapter](#tidyverse).

-{quiz, id: casestudy1, attempts: 10}
+{exercise, id: casestudy1, attempts: 10}
 Load the Gormsey water quality data from the first case study and answer these ten questions.

 ?
 How many results does the Gormsey data contain?